Accreditation

 Mission Statement

-The mission of the Radiation Therapy Program is to provide the highest-quality training in standard and advanced techniques in radiation therapy technology.
+The mission of the Duke Radiation Therapy Program is to provide the highest-quality training in standard and advanced techniques in radiation therapy technology.
 Through this training, the program seeks to develop critical thinking and technical skills necessary to deliver the best care.
 Upon completing the program, graduating students will receive a certificate and be prepared to meet the requirements for an entry-level position as a radiation therapist.

 Student Learning Outcomes